lindzcook/USNDataGuides/data-graphics.md

 Always include the information needed to understand the chart with the chart.
 That means transparency about what the data is, where it came from and its timeframe.

 In charts with only one element, include needed information on the axis or in the title.
 In charts with more than one element, use labels (by the lines or bars) or a legend, depending on which is more clear, but never both.
+For a line chart, use a legend when space is tight and the lines intersect at many points, making it unclear from a label.
+Otherwise, use labels.

 A legend must be visible on the reader's computer screen when the chart is visible.
 Legends should be in the same sequence as the charts they describe.